Quantum-Software-Development/Limits-Calculus-I/README.md

 <br>

-This limit can be solved using factorization and polynomial division: <br>
+This limit can be solved using factorization and polynomial division: <br><br>

 $$\
 \begin{align*}